cmpunches/splinterIRC/README.md

 ## !list

 Lists all splinters.
-This presents a shared index of splinters to allow a centralized command and control model.
+This presents a shared index of splinters to allow a decentralized command and control model.

 ## !destroy